 Your team’s social change pitch is divided in 4 sections:

-There will be time dedicated to team work throughout the course – in week 5.
+There will be time dedicated to team work throughout the course – in addition to the in-class presentations in either week 10 or 11.
 All team members are required to actively participate in team work.

 Although you will be working in teams, the majority of this assessment is based on your individual contributions.
 Each individual in the team will be responsible for one section of the social change process, and will be assessed according to three components:

-3(a) Individual written report (25%) due on Friday 18 May by 11.59pm, using the Turnitin link provided on moodle.
+3(a) Individual written report (30% f2f, 20%online) due on 11:59pm Friday end of week 11, using the Turnitin link provided on moodle.
 This needs to be computer typed.
-It is your individual contribution to the team report.
-The word limit is 3000 words (with a leniency of, plus or minus, 10%). (eg. each team member will submit a 3000 word section of the report).
+The word limit is 2000 words (with a leniency of, plus or minus, 10%). (eg. each team member will submit a 2000 word section of the report).

-(ii) The second part of your written report is the individual section of the change process that you have been allocated in your group (for example, systems thinking, blueprint for change, systems tools or strategies, collaborations and measuring impact).
-This is a 1500-word section of the overall report based on the oral presentation you upload in the final week of the course.
+Your written report is the individual section of the change process that you have been allocated in your group (for example, systems thinking, blueprint for change, systems tools or strategies, collaborations and measuring impact).
+This is a 2000-word section of the overall report based on the oral presentation you deliver in the final weeks of the course.

-3(b) Individual oral presentation (25%): This is an oral presentation of your section of the change process.
+3(b) Individual oral presentation (15% f2f, 20% online): This is an oral presentation of your section of the change process.
 In this presentation, you ‘pitch’ your individual section of the team report.
 It will be delivered in class with your team members, and you will present your individual section of the change process.
 The presentation must be 5 minutes long.
-Delivered in tutorials in week 10 or 11.
+It is delivered in tutorials in week 10 or 11.

-3(c) Team design and presentation (10%): This mark is the same for all team members and will be based on the quality, cohesion and consolidation of the team oral presentation.
+3(c) Team design and presentation (10% F2F only): This mark is the same for all team members and will be based on the quality, cohesion and consolidation of the team oral presentation.

-The marking criteria for these assessments is available on Moodle under the heading ‘FAQs, Marking Criteria & Assessment Resources.’
+The marking criteria for these assessments is available on Moodle.